Cottam power stations: Demolition

 The eight cooling towers at Cottam power station being demolished.
 It was the most cooling towers ever simultaneously demolished.

 Once decommissioning had concluded, EDF assigned the contract of demolition to the contractor Brown and Mason.

 The first explosive demolition occurred on 23 February 2023, with precipitators 1 and 2 being demolished followed by 3 and 4 on 13 April 2023.

 On 17 August 2023, the demolition of the main building began with the DA bay, bunker bay, turbine hall and the coal conveyer all being demolished.

 The boiler house was demolished on 22 February 2024 at 10 am.

 The chimney stack was demolished on 20 March 2025 at 11 am.

 All eight cooling towers were demolished on 14 August 2025 at 11 am, which was the final phase of the explosive demolition of Cottam power station.
 The demolition of the cooling towers was the largest simultaneous demolition of cooling towers ever carried out at the time.
 The full demolition of the site is expected by early 2026.

+Small modular reactor project

+In June 2026, EDF Energy and US manufacturer Holtec submitted a proposal to install up to four Holtec SMR-300 small modular reactors at Cottam, potentially powering a datacentre project at the site.